 What You Can Do

 One alternative is to use a paper straw, however, they are still a single use waste item.
 Whilst they do eventually biodegrade, it could take longer than 180 days.
 They also have a higher monetary cost to the consumer.

 Another option is reusable stainless steel straws.
 They are cheap to buy, come with a cleaning brush, are dishwasher safe and can be recycled (or given away) when no longer needed.

 Stainless steel straws come in a variety of widths, lengths and colours.
 Other easy to purchase alternatives to plastic straws are silicone straws, bamboo straws and glass straws.
-They are available to purchase online from places such as Sustainable Living Shop Online.
+They are available to purchase online from places such as Biome.

 As human’s are such a creative species, in response to the plastic straw pollution problem, we have also come up with straws made from titanium, sterling silver and ice.
 Then there’s straws made from the tubular stem of wheat plants, edible straws made from a seaweed base, and extra long pasta tubes used as straws.

 Or we could simply drink from a cup without a straw.

 Please consider the environment next time you purchase a drink.
 By making a small sustainable change in refusing single use plastic straws, you can make a big difference.
 Encourage others to make conscientious decisions as well – be a Change Maker.

 Interested in reducing plastics in other areas of your life?
 Have a look at my blog post titled Disposable Razors: A Waste of Money.